 - Conduct vacuum sweeping at optimal frequencies.
-Optimal frequencies are those scheduled sweeping intervals that produce the most cost-effective annual reduction of pollutants normally found in stormwater and can vary depending on land use, traffic volume, receiving water, and rainfall patterns. - Train operators in those factors that result in optimal pollutant removal.
-These factors include sweeper speed, brush adjustment and rotation rate, sweeping pattern, maneuvering around parked vehicles, and interim storage and disposal methods. - Consider the use of periodic parking restrictions in low to medium density single-family residential areas to ensure the sweeper's ability to sweep along the curb. - Establish programs for prompt vacuum sweeping, removal, and disposal of debris from special events that will generate higher than normal loadings. - Disposal of street sweeping solids must comply with Appendix IV-B: Management of Street Waste Solids and Liquids. - Consider developing ordinances that prohibit citizens from putting yard debris in the street gutters, or doing vehicle maintenance on the street. - Provide incentives to property owners for installing permeable pavement parking areas and driveways. - Consider installing catch basin inserts in high use areas to remove trash and yard debris before it enters the system. - Implement a storm drain stenciling program to label and educate the public not to dump materials into storm drains or onto sidewalks, streets, parking lots, and gutters. - Provide household hazardous waste collection and used oil recycling for citizens to avoid illegal dumping.
+Optimal frequencies are those scheduled sweeping intervals that produce the most cost-effective annual reduction of pollutants normally found in stormwater and can vary depending on tree cover, land use, traffic volume, receiving water, and rainfall patterns. - Train operators in those factors that result in optimal pollutant removal.
+These factors include sweeper speed, brush adjustment and rotation rate, sweeping pattern, maneuvering around parked vehicles, and interim storage and disposal methods. - Consider the use of periodic parking restrictions in low to medium density single-family residential areas to ensure the sweeper's ability to sweep along the curb. - Establish programs for prompt vacuum sweeping, removal, and disposal of debris from special events that will generate higher than normal loadings. - Do not sweep during rain events, if you can avoid it.
+The hopper on the sweeper will fill quickly with water from the street.
+Dispose of the combined water and solids at a decant facility, if possible. - Disposal of street sweeping solids and liquids must comply with Appendix IV-B: Management of Street Waste Solids and Liquids. - Consider developing ordinances that prohibit citizens from putting yard debris in the street gutters, or doing vehicle maintenance on the street. - Provide incentives to property owners for installing permeable pavement parking areas and driveways. - Consider installing catch basin inserts in high use areas to remove trash and yard debris before it enters the system. - Implement a storm drain stenciling program to label and educate the public not to dump materials into storm drains or onto sidewalks, streets, parking lots, and gutters. - Provide household hazardous waste collection and used oil recycling for citizens to avoid illegal dumping.